-MacPhail School of Energy Phone: 403.284.8451 Email: energy.info@sait.ca
+MacPhail School of Energy Phone: 403.284.8451 Email: macphail.students@sait.ca

 Want a career that's sure to get a positive reaction?
-In the Chemical Laboratory Technology program you'll learn the fundamentals in chemistry, get hands-on experience performing experiments and analyzing samples in laboratories, and you can participate in a 12-month paid work placement program.
+In the Chemical Laboratory Technology program, you'll learn the fundamentals of chemistry and get hands-on experience using analytical instrumentation to analyze laboratory samples.
+Eligible students may also participate in a 12-month paid work placement program.
 As a Chemical Laboratory Technologist you'll work in a wide range of industrial and research settings.